0x1eef/libfetch/README.md

 [FreeBSD](https://freebsd.org)
 to
 [OpenBSD](https://openbsd.org).
-At the time of writing the library can be built.
+At the time of writing the library can be built as a static, and as a shared library.

 The `SO_NOSIGPIPE` socket option does not exist on [OpenBSD](https://openbsd.org) and the line that sets that socket option has been removed.
 Numerous calls to `__FBSDID` have been removed, and `#define` directives